RSA - Responsible Service of Alcohol

 Students are issued with an Interim Certificate following completion of the course.

-Outside the Kings Cross Precinct, the interim certificate is valid for work for 90 days while the student obtains their Photo Competency Card.
-Within the Kings Cross Precinct, a Photo Competency Card is required before work can commence.
+The Interim Certificate is valid for work for 90 days while the student obtains their Photo Competency Card.

 This photo card must be retained when working on any licensed premises.

 Contact details of approved course providers for RSA classroom training is available.

 Should you have a complaint or enquiry regarding an RSA course please email the OLGR Competency Card Team on this address: firstname.lastname@example.org

 Old style paper certificates (issued prior to 22 August 2011)

 Workers in Kings Cross and Sydney CBD Entertainment precincts are subject to special conditions:

 To work in a licensed venue in the Kings Cross precinct, you must have a valid Photo Competency Card or a valid Interim Certificate.
 An Old Style paper certificate (any certificate issued before 22 August 2011) for RSA is not valid for work in venues in this area.